-The workshop will include a brief introduction to Drawing Machines, establishing a creative and artistic context in which the technical content will be explored in the workshop.
-Workshop participants will build (in teams) a simple drawing machine using foam core, nuts/bolts, and masking tape.
-The machine will be controlled using potentiometers and servos connected to an Arduino microcontroller.
+Workshop participants could build (in teams) a simple drawing machine using foam core, nuts/bolts, and masking tape.
+The machine I describe here can be built easily by non-experts in a 1.5 to 3 hour workshop.
+It is designed to be controlled using potentiometers and servos connected to an Arduino microcontroller.
 Topics that are covered by this activity include basics of microcontroller programming and electronic components, including how to use a breadboard, how to read a circuit diagram and how to interact with the physical world using programmatic control of a variety of input and output components.